cu-swe4s-fall-2019/trees-anle6372/README.md

     - Hash Table yielded:
         + Add time of 0.040 seconds
         + Search time for real keys of 0.0026 seconds
-        + Search time for nonreal keys of 0.0036 seconds
+        + Search time for nonreal keys of 0.0036 seconds.